 Photo: Agata Skwarczyńska

 The Rapunzel tapestry is made out of cotton threats, a material that reminds of women’s hair.
-The gradation of colour also plays AN important role in this piece.
-THE White COLOR becomes grey.
+The gradation of colour also plays an important role in this piece.
+White color becomes grey.
 Plait becomes upbraid.
-THESE actions refer to the fact that beauty can become a threat.
+These actions refer to the fact that beauty can become a threat.